 The undergraduate award is $1000.00; the graduate award is $1500.00.
 The amount may increase or decrease depending on available funds.

-The applicant must complete the application form and submit along with supporting documents as a PDF and submitted electronically by email on or before the deadline (October 15) to ExecutiveDirector@etasigmagamma.org .
+The applicant must submit the application along with supporting documents on or before the deadline of October 15.

-Along with their applications, applicants must forward the following documents (also as pdf):
+Along with their applications, applicants must submit the following documents:

 - A letter of nomination from the local Eta Sigma Gamma chapter sponsor, the chapter membership, or faculty member who is a member of Eta Sigma Gamma.